 To better understand the benefits of implementing PWA, let’s discuss each advantage in detail.

 Low development costs

 You do not need to build a solution for both Android and iOS as the PWA technology provides cross-platform nature.
-This way, you can avoid hiring two separate teams and do not spend much more funds and time to develop, test, and debug two applications.
+This way, you can avoid hiring two separate teams and save a lot on mobile app development service.
+With only a PWA, it will take much less time to develop, test, and debug the product.